Home

 Loch Kishorn viewed from the eastern side of the Bealach na Ba

 The direct route onto the Applecross peninsula is over the Bealach na Ba, the Pass of the Cattle.
 At over 2000 feet this is one of the highest roads in the UK; its hairpin bends, steep drops and spectacular views make it a memorable drive.
-Don't try to tow a caravan here because it's not a good place to back up any kind of trailer, and if it's wintry weather you'll probably find the road closed because conditions towards the top will normally be far worse than at sea level.

 Applecross itself is worth a visit for the delightful sheltered sandy bay and the excellent meals at the Applecross Inn.
-(Also recommended is the Potting Shed restaurant in the walled garden.)
+Also recommended is the Potting Shed restaurant in the walled garden.

-Skye Bridge
+The Skye Bridge

 Isle of Skye